p4lang/bf-p4c/README.md

 # Setup

 This repo contains the tofino backend for p4c v1.2 compiler.
-It contains *just* the backend, and can only be built within the p4c build infrastructure in git@github.com:p4lang/p4c.
-To use this repo, first clone the git@github.com:p4lang/p4c.git repository, then clone this repository in the extensions subdirectory as 'tofino':
+It contains *just* the backend and can only be built within the p4c build infrastructure in git@github.com:p4lang/p4c.
+To use this repo:

-    git clone git@github.com:p4lang/p4c.git <local-name>
+    git clone git@github.com:barefootnetworks/p4c-extension-tofino.git <local-name>
     cd <local-name>
-    mkdir -p extensions
-    cd extensions
-    git clone git@github.com:barefootnetworks/p4c-extension-tofino.git tofino
-    cd ..
     ./bootstrap.sh
-    cd build
-    make

-By having this repo present in the 'extensions' subdirectory, the p4c bootstrap process will automatically include the tofino backend in its build and testing process.
+This will check out the p4lang/p4c repository, move the p4c-extension-tofino to `p4c/extensions/tofino`, install the necessary dependences, and build the project.

 # Dependences